Children Learning about HIV using a Child Centred Approach

 Clare Hanbury has an online Lifeskills Handbook and five of the activities focus on sexual health.
 One of these, Fleet of Hope, is an activity dealing specifically with HIV and AIDS.
-These five Lifeskills lessons can be downloaded by clicking this link and further information about the complete Life skills Handbook can be found here.

 In recent years, Clare has developed a School Health and Nutrition HandBook with Save the Children that includes a section on Sexual and Reproductive Health and lessons plans on puberty and HIV/AIDS.
 You can access the book here and the relevant chapters are in Section 6 pages 131-141.